groggero95/tsca/REPORT.md

 $ ./graph.py TIME_your_name.BIN
 ```
 It will appear the resulting distribution of samples versus the number of clock cycles.
-The following figure is most likely what you should obtain:
+The following figure represents more of less what you should obtain:

 <div align="center">
   <img style="padding:20px" src="./figures/100k_zybo.png" width="500"/>